Statement of the Innocence Network on Shaken Baby Syndrome/Abusive Head Trauma

-S. Piteau et al., Clinical and Radiographic Characteristics Associated with Abusive and Nonabusive Head Trauma: A Systematic Review, 130 Pediatrics 1, 7 (2012).
-A systematic review of the “best available evidence” to help front-line clinicians in the “difficult task of distinguishing between AHT and nAHT” found that the best studies supporting the diagnosis are “fraught with circular reasoning.”
+Shalea Piteau et al., Clinical and Radiographic Characteristics Associated with Abusive and Nonabusive Head Trauma: A Systematic Review, 130 Pediatrics 1, 7 (2012) (A systematic review of the “best available evidence” designed to help front-line clinicians in the “difficult task of distinguishing between AHT and nAHT” found that the best studies supporting the diagnosis are “fraught with circular reasoning.”)

 Del Prete v.
 Thompson, 10 F. Supp.
 3d 907, 936-37 (N.D.
 Ill.
-2014) (Dr. Carol Jenny, a prominent supporter of the diagnosis explained in her testimony that, “one of the best chapters” in the “definitive text on child abuse,” which she edited, “states that no one has marshalled a coherent argument to support shaking alone as a causal mechanism for abusive head injury, and that the only evidence basis for this proposition consists of perpetrator confessions.”)
+2014) (Dr. Carol Jenny, a prominent supporter of the diagnosis, explained in her testimony that “one of the best chapters” in the “definitive text on child abuse,” which she edited, “states that no one has marshalled a coherent argument to support shaking alone as a causal mechanism for abusive head injury, and that the only evidence base for this proposition consists of perpetrator confessions.”)